vbelz/dashboard/README.md

 You can now exit.

-Then, from your local computer, you can transfer the data from your local computer to AWS RDS database.
+Then, from your local computer, you can transfer the data  to AWS RDS database.

 `psql -f usbabies.sql -h youramazonhost -p 5432 -U postgres -d usbabynames`